10 Most Popular Pets in India (Updated in 2023)

 In Indian medieval cosmology, dogs are associated with the planet Saturn and are said to have been so loyal that the king of the Pandavas was accompanied by his dog all the way into heaven.

 India is home to several dog breeds that were commonly exported to Rome and Egypt for use as hunting dogs.
 In the past, dogs were used primarily as work animals and only kept in homes by kings and nobles who hunted.
-Keeping a dog as a pet is a relatively new concept in this country.
+Keeping a dog as an indoor pet is a relatively new concept in this country.
 Nonetheless, their loyalty and unconditional love still make them a top choice.

 2. Cats

-3. Rabbits
+3. Fish

 Like most places around the world, fish are popular pets in India.
 They make a beautiful discussion point for the home, add to your décor, and are easy to care for.
 Betta fish and goldfish are the most popular choices, but many Indian homes keep other species of tropical fish too.